 The Contractor shall furnish, without extra compensation, a protected environment for all concrete test cylinders produced incidental to any placement of concrete.
 This shall be accomplished by supplying a cylinder curing box with a minimum capacity of 22 test cylinders 6" X 12" {150 mm X 300 mm} in size, equipped with heating/cooling capabilities, automatic temperature control, and a maximum/minimum (high/low) temperature readout.
-The protective environment shall be available at each site when concrete is placed and then maintained until such time that all specimens have been transported from the project to the testing facility.
+The protective environment shall be capable of protecting all specimens within the following specification requirements and it shall be available at each site when concrete is placed and then maintained until such time that all specimens have been transported from the project to the testing facility.
 The Engineer, prior to beginning any concrete placement, shall approve each protective environment.